-2. Enforce Rule 105 of Regulation M as Originally Intended and Enhance Capital Raising
+II.
+Enhance Capital Raising by Ensuring Enforcement of Rule 105 of Regulation M as Originally Intended

 Facilitating capital formation is a core part of the Commission's mission.
 Regulation M is designed to prevent market manipulation by participants in a securities offering by regulating certain activities.
 We support the general purpose of Rule 105 of Regulation M to prohibit short selling of equity securities before an underwritten public offering that can artificially depress market prices which can lead to lower than anticipated offering prices, thus causing an issuer's offering proceeds to be reduced.
 However, the way the SEC Enforcement staff has aggressively pursued potential violations of Rule 105 has unnecessarily impeded capital formation.